Ensembles & Auditions

 The Occidental Chamber Music Ensembles are made up of instrumentalists who are interested in performing chamber music for various media and drawn from various historical periods and styles.
 Among the usual ensembles are a brass ensemble and various combinations of strings, woodwinds, and piano.
 Students will perform at least twice during the year in regularly scheduled chamber music recitals.
 The ensembles receive coaching from the applied music faculty and guest artists.
 Click here for Fall 2013 audition information.

-The Occidental College Jazz Band is a musical organization, meeting weekly under the direction of Tim Emmons, to play as an ensemble, learn basic jazz theory, and improve improvisational skills.
+The Occidental College Jazz Band is a musical organization, meeting weekly under the direction of Shawn Costantino, to play as an ensemble, learn basic jazz theory, and improve improvisational skills.
 Jazz enables people of various ethnicities, cultures, nationalities, and backgrounds to come together and communicate through the common language of music.
 Along with enhancing the jazz experience through weekly rehearsals, we heighten campus-wide jazz awareness and appreciation through periodic performances during the year.
-Director Tim Emmons is an acoustic and electric bass player who has wide experience in both the jazz and classical music worlds.
+Director Shawn Costantino is a multi-instrument saxophone player with wide experience in the jazz world as a performer and educator.
 Click here for Fall 2013 audition information.

 Son Jarocho Ensemble (Fall semester)

 Cesar Castro, director